 4. Noah

-Friend of God and father of faith, he was a nomad called to be heir and precursor of the Hebrew people who became Israel, the nation that surrounds the entire plot of the Holy Bible.
+Friend of God and father of faith, he was a nomad called to be the heir and precursor of the Hebrew people who became Israel, the nation that surrounds the entire plot of the Holy Bible.

 A witness to God’s justice and benevolence, Job was one of the most suffering men in the Bible, but he was also one of the most blessed.